Functional Medicine Suggestions for Better Sleep

 - Sleep on the highest quality bed linens you can afford.

-- Consider taking supplements to aid your sleep:
+- Consider taking natural supplements to aid your sleep:

 Melatonin—1–5 mg to fall asleep and/or 5–20 mg time released melatonin to stay asleep